Utilising Your Policy – Outpatient Cover

 - 5 min read

-This article will guide you through outpatient cover, explaining what it is, the different levels available, how they vary between providers, and the costs associated with self-funding.
+The aim of this article is to explain what outpatient is, the different levels available, how these levels vary between providers, and the costs associated with self-funding.
 By the end, you will hopefully have the knowledge to make an informed decision on outpatient cover during your next renewal, ensuring the best balance of cost and care for you or your team.

 What is Outpatient Cover?